Editorial by Merritt & Beth Clifton

 The U.S. humane community does from time to time honor black celebrities who help to promote animal adoptions.

-Yet this tradition has degenerated from singer and actress Eartha Kitt’s promotions for the North Shore Animal League into the recent use of imagery featuring convicted dogfighter Michael Vick by the Humane Society of the U.S. in ads pushing pit bulls.
+Yet this tradition has degenerated from singer and actress Eartha Kitt’s promotions for the North Shore Animal League, decades ago, into the recent use of imagery featuring convicted dogfighter Michael Vick by the Humane Society of the U.S. in ads pushing pit bulls.

 Meanwhile the U.S. humane community remains conspicuously reluctant to hire and advance black personnel.

-Emmogene James, a longtime North Shore Animal League senior staff member, is among the very few exceptions of the past 30 years.
+Emmogene James, a longtime North Shore Animal League senior staff member, was almost the only black person to rise into a visible leadership role during the preceding 30 years.

 Lloyd Tait, VMD